Performance and Complexity Trade-off Optimization of Speech Models During Training: Related work

 \subsection{Model pruning}

-Model pruning was first introduced by LeCun et al. in their seminal work, ``Optimal Brain Damage''~\cite{lecun1989}, and has since been further studied and extended by numerous researchers~\cite{molchanov2016, zhu2017, gale2019, lin2020, chen2023}.
+Model pruning was first introduced by LeCun et al. in their seminal work, ``Optimal Brain Damage''~\cite{lecun1989}, and has since been \reviewhl{widely studied}~\cite{molchanov2016, zhu2017, gale2019, lin2020, chen2023}.
 It consists of removing unnecessary parameters from a network to reduce its complexity.

-Pruning can be implemented during training or as a post-training procedure, and requires selecting a criterion such as weight magnitude or gradient-based analysis, resulting in either structured or unstructured pruning.
-While unstructured pruning primarily enhances sparsity by eliminating individual weights, structured pruning can remove entire components, such as channels or layers, producing a simpler model that maintains performance.
-However, model pruning often introduces additional difficulty to the training procedure and may require further fine-tuning after the weights are effectively removed.
-Additionally, common criteria, such as weight magnitude, may not consistently reflect the importance of parameters across \mbox{different tasks}.
+\reviewhl{Pruning can be implemented during training or as a post-training procedure, and requires selecting a criterion such as weight magnitude or gradient-based analysis, resulting in either structured or unstructured pruning.
+While unstructured pruning primarily enhances sparsity by eliminating individual weights, it does not reduce computational complexity unless sparsity is high and effectively exploited by sparse operations~\cite{wang2020}.
+In contrast, structured pruning removes entire components, such as channels or layers, producing a simpler model that maintains performance.
+However, because pruning relies on heuristic criteria, different choices remove different parameters, resulting in distinct sparsity patterns and, ultimately, different models.
+Post-pruning fine-tuning is often required to recover performance.
+Moreover, simple criteria, such as weight magnitude, may not consistently reflect parameter importance across different tasks. }